damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Please join the meeting with your x@gitlab.com account, not your private Google account.
 1. If you have previously logged on to Bluejeans with different credentials, make sure to log out before joining the call as yourself.
 1. We wait for people to join the first two minutes of the meeting until :32.
-1. If you are unable to attend just add your name to the agenda as Not attending
+1. If you are unable to attend just add your name to the [Team Agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) as 'Not attending'.
 1. We start by discussing the subjects that are on the agenda for today.
 1. Everyone is free to add subjects.
 Please start with your name and be sure to link to an issue, merge request or commit if that is relevant.
 1. When done with a point mention the subject of the next item and hand over to the next person.